Basketball Champions League Game Day MVP

 The Basketball Champions League (BCL) Game Day MVP (Most Valuable Player) is the award given to the Basketball Champions League's best player of each game day of the season.
 Each game on the Basketball Champions League's season schedule is considered to be an individual round, or "game day".
+The award began with the Basketball Champions League's inaugural 2016–17 season.
+The Basketball Champions League is, along with the EuroCup, one of the two secondary level European-wide professional club basketball leagues in Europe.
+The award is given by FIBA.

 Selection criteria

 After each game day, a selection of five players with the highest efficiency ratings, is made by the Basketball Champions League.
 Afterwards, the official website, championsleague.basketball, decides which player is crowned Game Day MVP.